Recover failed payments and cancelled subscriptions.

 We sure do.
 When we send a failed payment notification to your customer on your behalf, it includes a link to a card update form with your logo on it.
 There's an example on this page and on your Dashboard when you setup your account.
 Your customer's payment is updated (in your Stripe account) and we retry the previously failed payment.
 After successful recovery of the failed payment, the same link redirects to your page, as opposed to the card update form.

 Absolutely no difference.
 Our hosted form updates your Stripe account, just like yours does.
 Regardless of if your customer uses your form or ours, we make sure to attempt the previously failed payment.
 We do so all while assuring there won't be any double charges to your customer.

-Yes, you can opt to send upcoming invoice notifications and card expiring soon notifications (turn this on in settings).
+Yes, you can opt to send upcoming invoice notifications and card expiring soon notifications.